 Executors often organise the funeral or memorial service with family and friends and make sure the Will maker is remembered according to the instructions in the Will.

-An Executor is responsible for distributing the Estate according to the terms of the Will.
+An Executor is responsible for distributing the assets in the Estate to Beneficiaries according to the terms of the Will.
 This may involve closing bank accounts and selling or transferring property so that Beneficiaries can receive what they are entitled to.

 The two key rights of an Executor are the right to be compensated for any costs you incur (unless you are also a Beneficiary of the Will) and the right of refusal to act as an Executor if you are unable or unwilling to perform your duties.